Car Hire at Burlington Airport

 Petrol stations near Burlington Airport

 Depending on your car rental agreement, you may need to hand your car back with a full tank.

-Luckily there is a petrol station located on the airport site, just a 5 minute drive from the terminal.
-Head northeast on Airport Crescent, turn left onto Airport Drive and then left onto Williston Road.
-The Maplefields at the Airport petrol station will be on the right hand side.
+Luckily there is a Gas Land petrol station located just 8 minutes drive from Burlington Airport.
+Head northwest on Winsor Circular, turn left onto Summer Street then right onto Maple Street.
+Take a left onto Central Avenue then left onto Spring Street.
+The petrol station will be on the left hand side.